ErikDio/LAN-Health/README.md

   - Status sheet: Status, (LAN)IP Address, Uptime, MAC Address
   - Grafico sheet: Various charts related to IP usage conflict and net speed.
   - Dados sheet: Data related to charts

-This program requires root or administrative privileges to perform ARP scans for MAC addresses.
-Be cautious when scanning networks you don't own or have permission to access.
-Respect network security policies.

 ### Disclaimer